 Rocky granite headlands and towering hoop pines stand sentinel over tranquil sandy bays on this rugged, mountainous island covered with open eucalypt woodlands and surrounded by coral reefs.
+Most of the island is protected as national park and features a 36 kilometre network of walking tracks.
 The island is easily accessible from Townsville and is noted for its abundant wildlife and varied history.

-Explore Magnetic Island’s most picturesque spots via a 36 kilometre network of walking tracks.
+Explore Magnetic Island’s most picturesque spots on some of the island’s walking tracks.
 Look for koalas, rock-wallabies, possums and a variety of birds.
 Swim or snorkel in secluded sandy bays and explore diverse reef and fish life.
 Discover the island’s rich cultural heritage.
 Learn about the Wulgurukaba Aboriginal people’s strong island connections.
 Visit historic sites linked to World War II.

-Aboriginal Culture Beaches & Surf Birdwatching Carpark Family Fishing Indigenous themes and/or interpretation International Lookouts Nature & Wildlife Public Toilet Snorkelling Swimming Walk
+Aboriginal Culture Beaches & Surf Birdwatching Carpark Family Fishing Indigenous themes and/or interpretation International Lookouts Nature & Wildlife Public Toilet Snorkelling Swimming Walk Walks